-The Secure Enclave is a coprocessor fabricated in the Apple T1, Apple S2, Apple S3, Apple A7, or later A-series processors.
+The Secure Enclave is a coprocessor fabricated within the system on chip (SoC).
 It uses encrypted memory and includes a hardware random number generator.
 The Secure Enclave provides all cryptographic operations for Data Protection key management and maintains the integrity of Data Protection even if the kernel has been compromised.
 Communication between the Secure Enclave and the application processor is isolated to an interrupt-driven mailbox and shared memory data buffers.